Egyptian German Automotive Company

-Brake Disc Machining
+Brake disc machining

 The brake discs machining plant started operation in 2002, basically covering the local content requirements for locally assembled vehicles, as well as minor spare parts supply to Daimler AG in Germany.
 In 2010, the plant expanded its capacity to 900,000 units annually, supplying Daimler AG with spare parts for a wide range of brake discs, covering recent passenger car models, historical classics and modern commercial vehicles.
 Export of brake discs has been ongoing since then to Daimler AG warehouses in Germersheim, Germany, as well as commercial vehicles unit in Kassel, Germany.

 A product development and validation facility (dynamometer) has been amended to the plant.

 In 2014, the company was validated as VW Group supplier.

 Partner companies

 EGA is partially owned by National Automotive Company (NATCO), a major player in the Egyptian automotive market.

 EGA is a 25% shareholder in a newly-found Grey Cast Iron foundry; Egyptian Kuwaiti Foundry (EKF), which is located nearby, and was established mainly to manufacture raw brake discs and drums for local and global markets.